Make the Tropical Smoothie Health Nut Smoothie at home with this easy recipe! Here’s what you need: blueberries, mango, banana, almonds and protein.

 Ingredients in the Health Nut Smoothie

 frozen banana – frozen banana helps thicken the smoothie and adds a little sweetness.
+Check out my how to freeze bananas guide for tips and tricks!
 If you don’t like banana, you can try swapping for frozen avocado chunks, frozen mango or even frozen zucchini for the thickener.
 If you use the avocado or zucchini you may need to add a little maple syrup, dates or honey for extra sweetness.

 frozen blueberries – I prefer using frozen blueberries, but fresh will work as well just make sure you aren’t buying any moldy ones.